Cold-brewing is fantastic.

 Wait.
 For 6 to 9 hours.
 Waiting is the hardest part.
 Waiting is so hard.
 We hate waiting, too.

 Tip!
 Some teas have stronger flavors than others.
-Our delicious Edith Grey, for instance, has real bergamot oil, which is too strong for cold brew.
+Our delicious Edith Grey, for instance, has real bergamot oil, which can be too strong for cold brew.
 Feel free to ask us, if you're unsure.
 We kinda love talking about tea.

 Strain.
 Using a mesh sieve or cheesecloth, strain your cold-brewed tea and discard the tea remains (compost if you can <3)

-All of our organic tea recipes feature anti inflammatory teas, adaptogenic teas, and just plain deliciousness.
+All of our organic tea recipes feature anti-inflammatory teas, adaptogenic teas, and just plain deliciousness.
 Tea bags.
 Organic tea leaves.
 You name it.
-Browse more [here].